Chevrolet Chevy II / Nova: Urban legend

 A popular but false urban legend claims that the vehicle sold poorly in Spanish-speaking countries because no va translates to "doesn't go".
-This has since been debunked, however, as Nova (one word) means "nova" in Spanish just as in English.
+However, in Spanish 'nova' is a distinct word primarily used to refer to the astronomical event, and doesn't have the same meaning as 'no va'.
 In fact, the car actually sold quite well in Mexico, as well as many Central and South American countries.
 Nova was also the name of a successful brand of gasoline sold in Mexico at the time, further proving that the name confusion was not a problem.

 A similar story has been told of the British Vauxhall Nova (a small car that was completely unrelated to the Chevrolet Nova aside from both being built by GM).
 According to the story, it had to be sold as an Opel Corsa in Spain due to the same alleged language confusion.
 This version of the story is also a myth, as the Spanish-market version of the car was known as a Corsa from the outset.
 In fact, the car was called the Corsa in all markets except the United Kingdom.

 There was also a Nova kit car designed and built by A.D.D. from 1971.
 It lost a court case with GM Vauxhall over the use of the name, after it was shown that GM's Chevrolet had a prior claim.